 John sighed and got up from his cup of tea.
 Round three.
 He'd already been in to Sherlock twice tonight.
-The first he had no idea what Sherlock wanted, except that his legs had been tangled in the bedclothes.
+The first time he had no idea what Sherlock wanted, except that his legs had been tangled in the bedclothes.
 He'd been slurring incoherently, and could barely get the word John out.

 The second time he'd got up, started ranting about Irene Adler and then collapsed face-first on the floor.
 John had thrown him back into bed and told him to sleep it off.

 That had been twenty minutes ago.
 He'd been silent for most of those twenty minutes, and John had hoped fondly that that was going to be the end of it until he'd slept off the rest of the ketamine that Irene had given him.
 Bitch.
-It was a word John hesitated to use even mentally, but if anyone deserved it, he felt Irene Adler did.

 Sighing deeply, he opened the bedroom door.
-"What's wrong?" he asked patiently.
+"What's wrong?"

 Sherlock was sitting up again, his elbows on his knees and his palms pressed against his eyes.
 He took a deep breath.